bcout/Shear-Terror/README.md

 Made in a few months as a game programming project, so enjoy it, but don't take it too seriously!

+Download and play from the Itch.io page: https://bcout.itch.io/shear-terror

 Want to modify the game and make it your own?
 Feel free!
 Modify the code, change the art, (fix the bugs), all you want.
 - Note: This game is licensed under GPL v3.0, so make sure you follow that.